Family common name: cimbicid sawflies

 May be confused with

-Cimbicidae can be distinguished from other Tenthredinoidea families by the number of antennal segments, and the distinctive clavate antennal form, and the wide, robust body shape (Goulet 1992).
+Cimbicidae can be distinguished from other Tenthredinoidea families by the number of antennal segments, the distinctive clavate antennal form, and the wide, robust body shape (Goulet 1992).

 World: The range of the family includes Europe, Asia, North and South America (Goulet 1992).